-- Assume a sitting posture as in a kneeling.
+- Assume a sitting posture as in kneeling.
 Keep a comfortable distance between knees.

-- support the body on toes and knees and gradually lean backwards while breathing in, slowly hold your heals ( don’t put pressure on heels).
+- support the body on toes and knees and gradually lean backwards while breathing in, slowly hold your heels ( don’t put pressure on heels).

-- Stay in the posture for few seconds in Normal breathing.
+- Stay in the posture for a few seconds in Normal breathing.

 - Release the posture while exhaling.

-- Do 2-3 round with pause in between.
+- Do 2-3 rounds with a pause in between.